migace/parcel-project-template-pl-main/README.md

 Hi!

-We have graduated HTML/CSS course and in order to consolidate knowledge in practice, we have developed this project 💻
+We have graduated HTML/CSS course and we have developed this project in order to consolidate knowledge in practice.

 Project created by: